beeware/toga/docs/reference/api/widgets/canvas.rst

     with canvas.fill() as fill:
         fill.arc(50, 50, 15)

-More advanced usage for something like a vector drawing app where you would want to modify the parameters of the drawing objects:
+More advanced usage for something like a vector drawing app where you would want to modify the parameters of the drawing objects.
+Here we draw a black circle and black rectangle.
+We then change the size of the circle, move the rectangle, and finally delete the rectangle.

 .. code-block:: Python